 When the laboratory is integral with a candidate certification body, or is to be assessed on the same occasion as a candidate certification body, a combined assessment team of three persons may be appointed.

-The candidate shall be given the names and current appointments of the assessors proposed to be appointed by the ExMC.
+The candidate shall be given the names and current appointments of the assessors proposed to be appointed.
 Candidates may object "for cause" (reasons to be stated) to the appointment of the assessors.

-The laboratory to be assessed shall express its willingness to pay the professional fees of the assessors, the amount to be decided by the ExMC, and the reasonable travelling and living expenses arising from the assessment.
+The laboratory to be assessed shall express its willingness to pay the professional fees of the assessors, the amount to be decided by the ExMC and defined in IECEx OD 019, and the reasonable travelling and living expenses arising from the assessment.
 An estimate of these expenses shall be provided to the candidate in advance and agreed by the candidate.

-The Secretary of the ExMC shall manage the assessment process, including the appointment of assessment teams from a list of assessors approved by the ExMC.
+The ExMC Secretary shall manage the assessment process, including the appointment of assessment teams from a list of assessors approved by the ExAG.

 Resolution of differences